-Every September (with the exception of 2020), Brisbane plays host to the Brisbane Festival, a spectacular festival of the arts showcasing theatre, music, dance, opera, circus and more.
-During the festival, the city comes to life with a full program of exciting public events.
-A major highlight of the festival, loved by visitors and locals alike, is Brisbane’s Sunsuper Riverfire.
+The city comes to life during the festival with a full program of exciting public events.
+A major highlight of the festival, loved by visitors and locals alike, is the Brisbane Fireworks.
 Way more than just a fireworks display, this is a huge city event featuring a coordinated multi-venue pyrotechnic show, choreographed to an exciting soundtrack.

 Here’s everything you need to know about Riverfire 2023 so you can have the best time there with your family!

-Riverfire takes place at various venues around Brisbane city, as the fireworks are launched from multiple barges, bridges and highrise rooftops.
+Brisbane Riverfire occurs at various venues around Brisbane city, as the fireworks are launched from multiple barges, bridges and highrise rooftops.
 These include:

 - Story Bridge